the-teachingRSE-project/competencies/competencies.md

 + to treat colleagues and collaborators with respect and work towards a fair and inclusive environment, and
 + to promote these values whenever possible and make sure that they are passed on to new practitioners.

+The availability of computers has put a tremendously powerful tool at the disposal of the scientific community, making scientific simulation even a fourth pillar of science, With the possibility of performing a sheer unlimited number of simulations the importance of validation becomes far more important in order to stimulate sound decision-making.
+The RSE learns how to operate and manipulate computers and hence has a special obligation to critically evaluate their use and their outputs:
+Is the model fit for purpose?
+Are the results consistent with theory or observations?
+Can the amount of trust I put into a result be reasonably explained?
+For these reasons, caution, a culture of critical thinking, and care of "putting human judgement in the loop" (in practical means, increasing the opportunities for making results explainable) can mitigate problems.

 RSEs often assume a multifaceted role at the junction of research, \ac{SE} and data management.
 They work with a varying and diverse set of colleagues that might include other developers, support unit staff and academics of different fields and all career stages.